Phone (212) 772-5427

 Political economy, historical anthropology, legal anthropology, law & human rights, urban space, colonial inheritance, post-colonial & post-imperial relations, history & memory, transnational East Asia (China and Japan)

 My current research explores the generational transfer of unaccounted-for pasts stemming from Japanese imperialism in China.
-I inquire what it means for both Chinese and Japanese to come to terms with the Japanese imperialism more than sixty years after Japan’s original violence and injustice in China ended with the Japanese defeat and the disappearance of its empire in 1945, and how the introduction of the market economy in China has created a new dynamic concerning the contested yet under-explored past for both Chinese and Japanese.
-My first project takes place within a burgeoning economic sphere in Northeast China, while my second and third projects take place within a transnational legal sphere.
+I inquire what it means for both Chinese and Japanese to come to terms with the Japanese imperialism seventy years after Japan’s original violence and injustice in China ended with the Japanese defeat and the disappearance of its empire in 1945, and how the introduction of the market economy in China has created a new dynamic concerning the contested yet under-explored past for both Chinese and Japanese.
+My first book project takes place within a burgeoning economic sphere in Northeast China, while my second and third projects take place within a transnational legal sphere.

 My second project, Accounting for Silence: (For)given Time and the Politics of Redress in China and Japan, is an ethnographic and historical exploration of compensation for Japanese wartime use of Chinese forced labor.
 Using historical, ethnographic, and legal analyses of archives, survivors’ testimonial practices, and the recent lawsuits seeking official apology and compensation, I examine how, in both Japan and China, the dramatic disappearance and reappearance of the survivors, the bodily remains of those who died, and their archival traces show an underlying debt economy––moral and monetary––in postwar Sino-Japanese relations.
 I elucidate how accounts and accounting address overdue responsibility for postwar generations and, against the background of generational shift and the changing balance of economic power between China and Japan, show how the crux of the issue has shifted from apology to inheritance and accountability.
 At the center of this inquiry is the role of the victims in the circulation of bodies that drives the economy of compensation.
 I enquire into the human, legal, and theoretical impact of accounting for silence in pursuit of the politics of redress.